-On March 3, 2001, two-year-old Ricky Morehouse III and his twin, Reggy, were visiting their mother, Rachel Page (now Rachel Luft) for the weekend at her home in the tiny community of Kent, Iowa.
-The boys’ dad, Rick Morehouse, Jr., had custody of the toddlers, and they resided with him and Rick’s wife, Robin, about two hours away in Harlan, Iowa.
+DES MOINES, Iowa — On March 3, 2001, Ricky Morehouse III and his twin, Reggy, 2, visited their mother, Rachel Page Luft, for the weekend at her Kent home.
+The boys’ father, Rick Morehouse, Jr., had custody of the twins, and they resided with him and Morehouse’s wife, Robin Morehouse, two hours away in Harlan.

-Despite being on the Department of Human Services’ Child Abuse Registry, Rachel was allowed unsupervised visits with the twins.
+Despite being on the Department of Human Services Child Abuse Registry, Luft was allowed unsupervised visits with the twins.

-On the night of March 3, a fire broke out in the bathroom on the second level of Rachel’s home.
-Rachel managed to get Reggy to safety, but Ricky was trapped inside.
-Firefighters found his tiny body after the fire had been completely extinguished.
+On the night of March 3, 2001, a fire broke out in the bathroom on Luft’s home’s second level.
+Luft managed to get Reggy to safety, but Ricky was trapped inside.
+Firefighters found his tiny body after they had fully extinguished the fire.

-State Fire Marshal, David Linkletter, ruled it arson.
-This was not due to faulty wiring or blown fuses.
-As the investigation continued, a startling picture of what really happened came to light.
+State Fire Marshal, David Linkletter, ruled the fire arson.
+It was not due to faulty wiring or blown fuses.
+As the investigation continued, a startling picture of what happened appeared.

 Ricky had been burned alive.
 He did not die of smoke inhalation.
-His twin, Reggy, suffered no injuries, and investigators theorized that he was taken outside before the fire started.
+His twin, Reggy, suffered no injuries, and investigators theorized that someone had taken him outside before the fire started.
 His clothing and body had no detectable smells or traces of smoke.

-Rachel claimed the power to her house went out twice prior to the fire.
+Luft claimed the power to her house went out twice before the fire.
 After the first time, she fixed the fuses and restored the power.
-But after the 2nd outage occurred at around 10 p.m., instead of fixing the power again, she decided to go clean out her car that was parked in the driveway.
+But after the 2nd outage at around 10 p.m., she decided to clean her car in the driveway instead of resolving the power again.

-Later, officials asked Rachel to take a lie detector test after discovering she had burned fingertips and slightly singed hair.
-She agreed, took the polygraph and failed.
+Later, officials asked Luft to take a lie detector test after discovering she had burned fingertips and slightly singed hair.
+She agreed, took the polygraph, and failed.

-Even though Rachel had visible signs of being the one who started the fire, was the only adult home at the time of the fire, and failed a polygraph, she was never arrested for this crime.
-Nobody has been arrested for this crime.
+Even though Luft had visible signs of being the firestarter, was the only adult home during the fire, and failed a polygraph, police never charged her with the crime.
+In fact, police have not arrested anyone connected to the arson fire.
 The reason?
 The same old one – not enough evidence.

-To read the full story of what happened, please visit Iowa Cold Cases.
+To read the full story, please visit Iowa Cold Cases.